Skip to content

 User::viaIndex()->searchTerm('david')->get();

-• getIndex() / paginateIndex() - Always return Index Models
+• getIndex() / paginateIndex() / firstIndex() - Returns Index Models

-• getBase() / paginateBase() - Always return Base Models (still available, now just aliases)
+• getBase() / paginateBase() / firstBase() - Still available, now just aliases for the default

 class User extends Model